|

 Location:

 The mixed-race people called Coloured, about 85% of them live in the Western Cape Province of the Republic of South Africa.
-In some sources, the Cape Malay people are included in this group, though the Malay as a whole have maintained their Malay identity and features.
 They are found in Namibia also.

 Some sources will also list the Griqua and other tribes of Coloureds separately.
 In the 19th century, the Griqua Coloured established themselves in a homeland including the town of Kimberly, where gold was first found in South Africa.
+The Griqua Nation served as an ally of the British in war with the Boers (Afrikaners).
 Griqualand was annexed by the British as a Crown Colony then assigned to the Cape Colony.

 The Rehoboth community in Namibia are usually classified as Coloureds, but they consider themselves distinct, though of similar origin.
-The Namibia Tourism Board gives a total Coloured poplulation of about 80,000.
-A current Namibia source, gives the Rehoboth population as about 55,000, with no population given for the Coloureds of Namibia.
+The population of all the Coloured groups in Namibia is reported to be about 165,000.

 One source reports that the Northern Cape Coloureds (population of approximately 460,000) in the country of South Africa are a unique culture of racially mixed origin.
 This correlates with resident sources in the area.
 This group should likely be classified as a distinct segment, or perhaps even a separate people group.